 The Ultimate Lebanese Salad Dressing

 This is Pomegranate Vinaigrette, the ultimate Lebanese Salad Dressing!
 And the only dressing you need to gild nearly every salad with bright, delicious flavor.
-I love it so much I’ve got all of the best ingredients for you over in my online shop here.
-Shop spices, pomegranate molasses, and olive oil.

 I say it often, that Lebanese Fattoush Salad is my all-time favorite.
 I eat it “every week,” and so on.
 Fattoush is known for its inclusion of crunchy pita chips, like an Italian panzanella.